 - Protection from creditors: 457 plans tend to provide better protection from creditors than IRAs in bankruptcy proceedings, thanks to federal law providing unlimited protection.
 Whereas protection for IRAs may be limited and subject to change at certain intervals.

-Although it is possible to convert a 457 retirement plan to an IRA However, any such transfer should only be undertaken after careful examination of the individual’s particular circumstances and specific objectives for planning retirement, including age, income goals for the future, tax situation, ability to take risks and the necessity of creditor security.
+Although it is possible to convert a 457 retirement plan to an IRA however, any move of this kind should only be undertaken after careful examination of the particular situation of each person and their specific objectives for planning retirement that include age, future income expectations as well as tax and risk tolerance and the need for creditor protection.